Nom Nom Nom: Take a JUCY Camper Sydney to Melbourne Foodie Road Trip

 290 kilometers - 3 hours 20 minutes approx.

-The final stretch of this coastal extravaganza is to drive to either our JUCY St Kilda or Airport branches.
-Pick a picnic stop en-route to enjoy the last of your #EmptyEsky supplies.
+This coastal extravaganza’s final stretch is to drive to either our JUCY St Kilda Melbourne City or Melbourne Airport branches.
+Pick a picnic stop en-route to enjoy the last of your #shoplocal supplies.
+We love a wee detour to the picnic areas in Mt Worth State Park.

 Feels good to eat feel-good food, huh?

-WHAT ELSE CAN I DO TO SUPPORT THE FIRE-AFFECTED TOWNS?
+WHAT ELSE CAN I DO TO SUPPORT THE LOCAL BUSINESSES AFFECTED by the bushfires and our border closures?